msmuenchen/php-ftpfs/README.md

 Values can be omitted, in which case defaults are used, so the only real requirement is ftp_host.

--o big_writes is DEFINITELY recommended.
-Without it, libfuse will limit writes to 4K.
-You can imagine the performance hit.

 ## Caveats
 On 32-bit systems, you WILL encounter problems with files larger than 2GB, because PHPs int is 31-bit plus sign.